cheredia19/my-journey-datahub-cloud/README.md

 The detail is that sometimes we want to sort the data referencing to another column and not in ascending order as it is preset.

-In this scenario, I discovered that you have two alternatives: set a first index column in your dataset or put as the first column the field you would like to sort the data with.
+Given this scenario, I discovered that you have two alternatives: set a first index column in your dataset or put as the first column the field you would like to sort the data with.

-Another issue I found is that Spanish speakers (like) me usually separate decimals with a comma.
+Another issue I found is that Spanish speakers (like me) usually separate decimals with a comma.
 If you work with comma-separated values in your dataset, it will corrupt the file.
 That's why it's so important to **use a dot instead of a comma** when working with numbers like English speakers naturally do.
 Besides, the system interprets the dot as the separator between integers and decimals, not the comma.

 A similar thing happens with dates.
 DataHub uses the format DD/MM/YYYY instead of the MM/DD/YYYY Americans use.
 The thing is that many datasets come with the American format.
 So I had to be aware of this every time a dataset includes a date field.